Kong/docs.konghq.com/docs/templates/explanation-template.md

 ---
 title: Noun or nouns describing your subject
 content_type: explanation

+# Optional values.
+Uncomment any that apply to your document.

-no_version: true # Disables the version selector dropdown.
+# no_version: true # Disables the version selector dropdown.
 Set this on pages that belong to doc sets without versions like /konnect/.
-alpha: true # Labels the page as alpha; adds a banner to the top of the page.
+# alpha: true # Labels the page as alpha; adds a banner to the top of the page.
-beta: true # Labels the page as beta; adds a banner to the top of the page.
+# beta: true # Labels the page as beta; adds a banner to the top of the page.
-disable_image_expand: true # Stops images from expanding in a modal on click.
+# disable_image_expand: true # Stops images from expanding in a modal on click.
 Sets it for the entire page.
-class: no-copy-code # Disables the copy code button for all code blocks on the page.
+# class: no-copy-code # Disables the copy code button for all code blocks on the page.
 ---

 <!-- Add an introduction paragraph here.
 Good introductions explain who this explanation topic is for and what this guide will cover. -->